PiotrTopa/OldTrainStationClock/README.md

 (The pictures after wikipedia (attribution to Cyril BUTTAY), read more on [Wikipedia](https://en.wikipedia.org/wiki/H-bridge))

 Problem with real world electronic H-bridges is that they are simple in theory.
 Theoretically you can achieve that circuit with just 4 transistors (google it).
 And if you can go with NPN / PNP transistors, that is almost it.
-But then when you go higher voltages or, especially, higher currents you probably gonna end up with MOSFET n-/p-channels and will realize you also need a considerably good charge pump to bump up the voltage above the threashold level.
-Also please imagine what would happen if you would turn to many switches on the pictures above ON in the same time.
-It basically leads to shorting a transistor, and they do actully turn red for a second before exploding.
+But then when you go higher voltages or, especially, higher currents you probably gonna end up with MOSFET n-/p-channels and will realize you also need a considerably good charge pump to bump up the voltage above the threashold level to be able to use n-channel only.
+Imagine also what would happen if you would turn to many switches in the pictures above ON at the same time.
+It basically leads to shorting a transistor, and they do explode.
+So you need something to prevent "toxic input combinations" even for as short time as booting of your microcontroler.
+We are also working here with a big coil as a load.
+That is a lot of impedance, you need to properly secure the circuit from currents inducted in the coil, in other words, a lot of diodes.
 Lets just say those circuits tends to get quite complicated.

-It is not possible to make H-bridge from scrutch, of course, but it is a challanging project in itself if you want something you can trust.
+It is not impossible to make H-bridge from scrutch, of course, but it is a challanging project in itself.

 ### Stepper motor driver